Project 5: LLDB Python Scripting

 By completing this project, you will:

-1. Write a Python module that LLDB can import.
+1. Write and import a Python module into LLDB.

-3. Access the target, process, thread, and frame from Python.
+2. Access the target, process, thread, and frame objects.

-4. Produce structured output about the current frame.
+4. Print a structured summary of the current frame.

 2. Theoretical Foundation